AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	^ z > 0 ifTrue: [ 1 ] ifFalse: [ 0 ].
 ~~~~~~~

-This `feed:` method simply translates the mathematical perceptron activation formula previously discussed into the Pharo programming language.
+The `feed:` method simply translates the mathematical perceptron activation formula previously discussed into the Pharo programming language.
-The expression `inputs with: weights collect: [ :x :w | x * w ]` matches and transforms the `inputs` and `weights` collections using the supplied function.
+The expression `inputs with: weights collect: [ :x :w | x * w ]` transforms the `inputs` and `weights` collections using the supplied function.
 Consider the following example:

 ~~~~~~~
 #(1 2 3) with: #(10 20 30) collect: [ :a :b | a + b ]
 ~~~~~~~

 The above expression evaluates to `#(11 22 33)`.
-Syntactically, it means that the literal value `#(1 2 3)` receives a message called `with:collect:`, with two arguments, the literal `#(10 20 30)` and the block `[ :a :b | a + b ]`.
+Syntactically, the expression means that the literal value `#(1 2 3)` receives a message called `with:collect:`, with two arguments, the literal `#(10 20 30)` and the block `[ :a :b | a + b ]`.
 You can verify the value of that expression by opening a playground (accessible from the main Pharo menu).
 A playground is a kind of command terminal (_e.g.,_ xterm in the Unix World).
-Figure @fig:playground illustrates the evaluation of the expression given above (evaluated either by choosing "Print It" from the right click menu, or shortcut which varies by OS).
+Figure @fig:playground illustrates the evaluation of the expression given above (evaluated either by choosing "Print It" from the right click menu, or using the adequate shortcut (Cmd + p on OSX or Alt + p on other operating systems).

 ![The Playground.](02-Perceptron/figures/playground.png){#fig:playground width=400px}